whoisYeshua/webpack-simple-boilerplate/README.md

 - SVG import

-  To import SVG as a React component, use deafult svg extension:
+  To import SVG as a React component, use default svg extension:

   ```js
   import SvgComponent from '@assets/images/example.svg' // props => React.createElement("svg",...